 Nebraska offers a number of homebuyer assistance programs.
 The First Home Program may be a good fit for borrowers who don’t need financial assistance with their down payment or closing costs.
 Maximum purchase prices range between $311,000 and $381,00 for a one-unit home, depending on the location, and unlike most states, Nebraska publishes a table of current interest rates.

 The First Home Grant Program provides a $5,000 grant for down payment or closing cost assistance, which does not need to be repaid.
-Household income must not exceed 50% of the area’s median income.
+Household income varies by location.

 Home Is Possible Program

 In Nevada, the Home Is Possible Program offers borrowers a 30-year loan for up to 5% of the home’s mortgage amount to use for down payment and closing costs.

 Borrowers must not earn more than $105,000 for an FHA, VA, or USDA loan, and income limits for conventional loans vary.
 Also, borrowers must have a minimum credit score of 640 (680 for a manufactured home), and the home cannot cost more than $647,200.
 Borrowers will also have to pay a one-time fee of $755 at closing and complete a homebuyer education course.

 New Hampshire Housing Homeownership Programs

 New Hampshire Housing offers a number of homebuying assistance programs to help buyers with different needs and priorities.
 The Our Home Flex Plus program provides up to 4% of the mortgage amount in assistance for down payments and closing costs.
 The loan is forgiven after four years if the borrower doesn’t sell or refinance the home or file for bankruptcy.
 The borrower must complete a homebuyer education class and must earn less than $137,400.